 In October 2009, the FASB issued ASU No. 2009-13, "Multiple-Deliverable Revenue Arrangements" ("ASU 2009-13").
 ASU 2009-13 provides guidance for arrangements with multiple deliverables.
 Specifically, the updated accounting standard requires an entity to allocate arrangement consideration at the inception of an arrangement to all of its deliverables based on their relative selling prices.
 ASU 2009-13 also eliminates the residual method of allocation and requires use of the relative-selling-price method in all circumstances in which an entity recognizes revenue for an arrangement with multiple deliverables.
 ASU 2009-13 is effective as of January 2011 with early adoption permitted.
 We adopted the provisions of ASU No. 2009-13 as of January 1, 2010, which did not impact our accounting for multiple-deliverables.
 Multiple-deliverables apply when we enter into bundled advertising agreements that include spot advertisements on our radio stations, Internet banner placements, print magazine advertisements and booth space at specific events or some combination thereof.
 The multiple deliverables contained in each agreement are accounted for separately over their respective delivery period provided that they are separate units of accounting.
 The selling price used for each deliverable is based on vendor specific objective evidence if available or estimated selling price if vendor specific objective evidence is not available.
 Objective evidence of fair value includes the price charged for each element when it is sold separately.
 The estimated selling price is the price that we would transact if the deliverable were sold regularly on a standalone basis.
 Arrangement consideration is allocated at the inception of each arrangement to all deliverables using the relative selling price method.
 The relative selling price method allocates any discount in the arrangement proportionally to each deliverable on the basis of each deliverable's selling price.
-The adoption of ASU 2009-13 did not change the units of accounting, how we allocate consideration to various units of accounting, or the timing of revenue recognition.
+The adoption of ASU 2009-13 did not have a material impact on our financial position, results of operations or cash flows.